Nikhil29/Snake-and-Food-Game/README.md

 # hello-world
-Linux Snake and Ladder Game using Ncurses Library
+Linux Snake and Food Game using Ncurses Library